 I have always been creative and a total magpie!
 As a child, I used to take my mums jewellery apart then sit and marvel at my glittering pile of gems.
 Given that my mum is now also a jewellery designer, it seemed natural that one day I bought some beads, picked up her tools and started turning my dreams of a more creative life into a reality.

 Nature, it’s amazing display of colour and quirks throughout the changing seasons has always been my greatest source of inspiration.
 In the summer of 2019 as I became more confident in my newfound skills and where I saw my little business heading – I made the decision to rebrand.
 And it was then that Boho Jewellery Box became Surf & Scout.
 Surf, because I love the feel of the seas foamy surf on my toes and scout for adventure.

 Scout is also the name of my Saluki cross and my adventuring companion!
 Every walk is an experience in the great outdoors and I love them as much as he does.

 My Jewellery Journey

-I knew when I began designing jewels that I wanted to use colourful ceramic and gemstone focal beads.
+I knew when I began designing jewels that I wanted to use colourful, gemstone focal beads.
 Quality is – and always has been so important to me.
 Because, the majority of my pieces are one of a kind, I want them to be cherished as they should be and worn for many years.
 Of course, I needed to find suppliers who shared that ethos and I’m so happy I have.
-I’m also very lucky that my dad lives on the coast, which means I get to gather own my sea glass whenever I visit!
+I’m also very lucky that my dad lives on the coast, which means I get to gather my own my sea glass whenever I visit!